TheParasiteProject/build-scripts/README.md

 # Build-Scripts

 Sync, build script for (Insert project name here) project.<br>
-Only supports Ubuntu 23.04 and up.<br>
+Only supports Ubuntu 23.04 and up, Debian, Arch Linux.<br>
 These are not fancy scripts.
 Just for personal use :P

 ## Desc